CATEGORIES

 strands are combined and twisted.
 The wall thickness of the MILSPEC PTFE Teflon

-is therefore perfectly even, eliminating conductor to insulation anomalies.
+is therefore even, eliminating conductor to insulation anomalies.

-base with Silver Plated body and 24K gold plated contact points.
-Our plug
+Brass alloy base with Silver Plated body and 24K gold plated contact points.

-performs well and is a balance of open sound stage and frequency response.
-We
+Our plug performs well and is a balance of open sound stage and frequency

-and size of soundstage when connected to our Silver cables.
-The only outside
+when connected to our Silver cables.
+For our

-plug we use is the CARDAS range of Silver/Rhodium plated RCA plugs.
+Reference range we use CARDAS Silver/Rhodium plated copper alloy RCA plugs and

-attempt to solder silver with normal solders you get absorption of silver
+attempt to solder silver with regular Tin/Lead solders you get absorption of

 • How is our cable made?
 There

-are many so called ‘Hand Made’ cables out there these days, most are made by
+are many so called ‘Hand Made’ cables out there these days, and while I am an

-factory to lay up and bind their cables.
+a specialised factory to lay up and bind cables, you cannot order just a few

 There are several major problems with

-‘hand made’ cables.
-First, the weaving of the inner wires is done by hand, and
+‘hand made’ interconnect cables.
+First, the weaving of the inner wires is done

-in some instances, by twisting with an electric drill!
-This results in an inconsistent weave pattern
+by hand, and in some instances, by twisting with an electric drill!
+This often results in an inconsistent weave

-along the length of the cable.
-The weave pattern in the design of a cable is
+pattern along the length of the cable.
+The weave pattern in the design of an

-one of the most important parameters of the design, and affects performance.
-If
+interconnect cable is an important parameter of the design, and affects

-it is not precise and consistent along its entire length, you will not get
+performance.
+If it is not precise and consistent along its entire length, you

-sheath to hold the construction in place.
-This sheathing method is not strong
+hold the construction in place.
+This sheathing method is often not strong

 enough to keep the wires in their correct position, and bending of the wire